DIRECTLab/SCARS/README.md

 }
 ```

-For many purposes this may not matter, but I thought the extra info could be useful, since the server already knows it anyways.# Stealth Centric Autonomous Robot System
+For many purposes this may not matter, but I thought the extra info could be useful, since the server already knows it anyways.